Quick Review Of Application Security Testing

 DAST (Dynamic Application Security Testing)

 DAST tests application's exposed interfaces for vulnerabilities.
 It's testing from the outside in.
 The technology has been around awhile, and it is familiar to most people inside of the application security world.
 DAST is good at finding externally visible vulnerabilities and makes it easy to confirm by providing the URL.
 The downside of DAST is its heavy reliance on experts to write tests, making it difficult to scale.

 SAST technologies analyze the source code or bytecode to help you find threats inside of your code.
 If you can prevent vulnerabilities in the code before you launch, you'll have stronger code and a more reliable application.
 Everyone knows that false positives are an issue, but SAST can show you exactly where to find an issue in the code.
 Like DAST, SAST requires security experts to properly use the tools.

 IAST (Interactive Application Security Testing)

-How does IAST work?
+How does Interactive Application Security Testing (IAST) work?

-The IAST agent instruments your application and does all of the analysis in real time within your application.
+An IAST agent instruments your application and does all of the analysis in real time within your application.
 This could be done in your IDE, your continuous integration environment, in QA, or even in production.
 By doing the analysis from within the application itself, the agent has access to: